-We acquired the recipes for our pasta sauces from Mr. Petrella, Jr., one of our founders and then sole director, in exchange for a total of 10,600,000 shares of our common stock and one million warrants to purchase our common stock, at and subsequent to the date of our organization (see, "Push Down Accounting").
+We acquired the recipes for our pasta sauces from Mr. Petrella, Jr., one of our founders and then sole director, in exchange for a total of 10,600,000 shares of our common stock and one million warrants to purchase our common stock, at and subsequent to the date of our organization.
 At that time, these shares represented a controlling interest in us.
-Mr. Petrella, Jr., had sole control over the number of shares we issued to him and determined the number arbitrarily, without any reference to the value of his recipes.
+Mr. Petrella, Jr., had sole control over the number of shares we issued to him and determined the number arbitrarily, without any reference to the value of his recipes

 We sell our products to Famous Famiglia Pizzerias, a subsidiary of DeBartolo Holdings LLC, through Ferraro Foods, an institutional food distributor.
 Mr. DeBartolo is a controlling member of DeBartolo Holdings LLC and Mr. Petrella, Jr., one of our founders, is Director of Diversified Operations of DeBartolo Holdings LLC and the Executive Chef and Director of North East Operations of Famous Famiglia Pizzeria.
 We do not control the price and terms on which Ferraro Foods sells our products to Famous Famiglia Pizzerias, but we believe the relationships Mr. DeBartolo and Mr. Petrella, Jr. have with Famous Famiglia Pizzerias is a positive factor in its purchase of our products.
+At the present time, Famous Famiglia Pizzerias uses only two of our products.
+We have not had any discussions with Ferraro Foods or Famous Famiglia Pizzerias regarding an expansion of the number of our products which it uses.

+JVW Entertainment purchased 9,761,000 shares of our common stock from Mr. Petrella, Jr. on March 19, 2010.
+JVW Entertainment gave Mr. Petrella, Jr. a note for \$300,000, as total consideration for the stock.
 In connection with Mr. Petrella, Jr.'s sale of a controlling interest in us to JVW Entertainment, we entered into a Consulting Services Agreement and Agreement Not to Compete with Mr. Petrella, Jr. The Consulting Services Agreement is for a period of five years with cash payments made every two weeks totaling \$75,000 per year.
 The agreement also calls for common stock purchase warrants to be issued in the total amount of 1,000,000 shares, exercisable for four years beginning one year after the date of the consulting agreement.
 The exercise amounts and prices are as follows:

-200,000 shares at \$0.50 per share 200,000 shares at \$0.75 per share 200,000 shares at \$1.00 per share 200,000 shares at \$2.00 per share 200,000 shares at \$3.00 per share 200,000 shares at \$3.00 per share
+200,000 shares at \$0.50 per share 200,000 shares at \$0.75 per share 200,000 shares at \$1.00 per share 200,000 shares at \$2.00 per share 200,000 shares at \$2.00 per share 200,000 shares at \$3.00 per share